 Community and Rewards

 Rewards is another cool feature in the RaceRunning app.
-Each run you do or race you host will contribute to your point score.
-More points are awarded for Races and Buddy Runs than free runs and even higher points for real time races.
+Each run you do or race your host will contribute to your point score.
+More points are awarded for Races and Buddy Runs than free runs and even higher points for real-time races.

 Where the App Could Improve?